 First off I want to give you the quick answer to the question.
 I will then go into further detail about all of the different reasons and also how you can make changes to stop it from happening.

-So why do bearded dragons have their mouths open sometimes?
-A bearded dragon may keep its mouth open for a number of different reasons these include temperature regulation, yawning and stretching, defence and aggression and last but not least respiratory infection.
-Usually it is not as serious as the last one.
+So why do bearded dragons sit open mouthed?
+A bearded dragon may keep its mouth open for a number of different reasons these include temperature regulation, which is known as gaping, yawning and stretching.
+They are also known to use it as a sign of defence and aggression.
+Finally it can sometimes also be a sign of a respiratory infection

 Now that you know the reasonings read on to find out why it happens and what you can do to help.

 This first one is the most common reason and so I will start here.
 It is also nothing to drastic and you do not need to worry about it to much.

 Temperature gaping or as it is sometimes known just “gaping” is when a bearded dragon sits with its mouth wide open, usually when basking.

 Because bearded dragons are cold blooded lizards they cannot cool themselves down by sweating like we do.
 Instead they can regulate their temperature by sitting with their mouths wide open.
 Kind of like the way that a dog pants when it gets hot.